Leo3418/RealMute/README.md

 - Mute and unmute individual players in chat
 - Keep muting players even if they quit and join server again
 - Mute all players in chat
+- An optional function to notify muted players when they are sending messages

 Usage
 ----------